ckb-js/lumos/packages/ckb-indexer/README.md

-CKB indexer used in lumos framework.
-Might be possible for independent usage as well.
-It is based on  [ckb-indexer](https://github.com/nervosnetwork/ckb-indexer) and export more interface.
+CKB indexer is based on  [ckb-indexer](https://github.com/nervosnetwork/ckb-indexer) with more features.
+It is designed for:

-The indexer is designed to consume from the following sources:

-- Run on the web side.
+- Web client usage.
-- Queries of CKB's RPC.
+- CKB's RPC query.

 ## **Usage**